Peyronie’s Disease Diagnosis, Symptoms & Treatment

 Penis with Peyronie's versus normal full

+If you’re wondering how to know if you have Peyronie’s Disease, there can be different tests conducted.
 A physical exam is usually enough to find scar tissue in the penis and diagnose Peyronie’s Disease.
 However, other conditions can sometimes cause similar symptoms, so it’s important to rule them out.

 The following tests may be used to diagnose Peyronie’s Disease and determine exactly what is causing your symptoms: